seeyijie/bookreviews/readme.md

 * [Introduction to mongodb and python](https://realpython.com/introduction-to-mongodb-and-python/)

 ### Web Server Logging
-* Every route in flask needs to call logger.logrequest(request)
+* Every route in flask needs to call logger.logrequest(request, response) just before each return statement
-* All requests will be logged onto /log
+* All requests and their responses will be logged onto /log

 ### Data analytics with Pandas and Apache Spark
 * Amazon Kindle Reviews Dataset